-There is a requirement to give prior notice to the other participants in the same project (as long as the participant concerned is required to grant access rights), with a time limit of 45 days or a different time-limit agreed upon (Article 42.3 RfP - Article II.27.2 of GA).
+There is a requirement to give prior notice to the other participants in the same project (as long as the participant concerned is required to grant access rights), with a time limit of 45 days or a different time-limit agreed upon (Article 42.3 RfP - Article II.27.2 of ECGA).
 Moreover, the rights of the other participants are even better protected than before as this prior notification should contain "sufficient information about the new owner of the foreground to permit them [i.e. the other participants] to exercise their access rights".

 Objections by another participant may only be raised - within 30 days or a different time-limit agreed upon - if such a transfer would adversely affect its access rights.
-If this adverse effect is demonstrated, the intended transfer cannot take place until an agreement has been reached (Article 42.4 RfP, § 2 - Article II.27.3 of GA).
+If this adverse effect is demonstrated, the intended transfer cannot take place until an agreement has been reached (Article 42.4 RfP, § 2 - Article II.27.3 of ECGA).
+The mere fact that the foreground concerned would be transferred to a competitor of a participant is not in itself a valid reason for an objection.